Turbo-Hybrid Game Engine

 Details

-The Turbo Hybrid Game Engine is a 3D game framework that includes a game object component system built using a structure of arrays, JSON data serialization, and bgfx 3D rendering.
+The Turbo Hybrid Game Engine is a custom 3D game framework built using a structure-of-arrays ECS system, SDL2, JSON serialization, and bgfx rendering.
+It was developed over 15 weeks as part of a Champlain College course on game engine architecture.

 Overview